paddytobias/research-software-management/PITCHME.md

 ### Issues/'To dos' register and Project management

-- Consider issues ~ 'To Dos'
+- Consider issues ~ 'To Dos' |
-- See software development as a project
+- See software development as a project |
-- Allow team mates or public to register issues
+- Allow teammates or public to register issues |
-- Track the resolution of these issues
+- Track the resolution of these issues |

 TRY:[Waffle.io](https://waffle.io)